 A scheduled survey is created by including the following line in the control file.

 A "Run-once Survey" is initiated by the participant.
 It can be started multiple times but each time will only run once.

 Run-once is the default mode of the PIEL Survey app.
 Alternatively, you can set it run-once explicitly using the following line in the control file.

 2. Decide survey distribution method

 In most cases, the control file will be distributed using email.
-It can also be directly loaded onto a device using messaging apps that allow attachments.
+It can also be distributed using messaging apps that allow attachments.
 File sharing using Airdrop or Bluetooth can be useful if the researcher provides participants with mobile devices for the survey.
 For larger studies, you may also opt for a web server distribution method.

 The best participant experience is to include a "subject-id" in each file.
 This requires the researcher to make a small change and add a subject ID line to each individual participant's control file.
 An example of how to set the ID follows.